 ArrowMark Financial is steadfast in its pursuit of constructing a portfolio that we believe is able to generate long-term, risk-adjusted returns, primarily for income distribution.
-The Company seeks to achieve this goal while maintaining high credit quality standards.
-In 2021, the Company had an issuer rating of A+ from Kroll Bond Rating Agency and a BBB+ rating for Preferred Shares.
+The Fund seeks to achieve this goal while maintaining high credit quality standards.